AnirudhVasudev47/Portfolio/README.md

 ## Deployment

-This application can be deployed using the following steps:
+This static site can be deployed using the following steps:

 1. **Build the application**
    ```bash
    npm run build
    ```
+   This will generate static files in the `dist` directory.

 2. **Deploy to a hosting service**
-   The application can be deployed to Replit, Vercel, Netlify, or any other hosting service that supports Node.js applications.
+   The application can be deployed to any static site hosting service:
+   - Vercel
+   - Netlify
+   - GitHub Pages
+   - Cloudflare Pages
+   - Firebase Hosting

+   Most of these services can be configured to automatically build and deploy from your repository.

 ## Future Enhancements

 - Project filtering by technology or category
 - Blog section for tech articles
 - Project case studies with detailed galleries
-- Integration with GitHub for automated project updates
+- Integration with GitHub API to dynamically fetch repository information
+- Dark/light theme toggle
-- Admin dashboard for content management
+- Localization support for multiple languages
+- Improved animations and transitions

 ## License